mentionapp/yoed/README.md

 ### Listen

-Specify the URL and port to listen to.
-This is a URL you specify in your [Yo's API dashboard](http://developer.justyo.co/).
+Specify the address and port to listen to.
+Change the callback URL in [Yo's API dashboard](http://developer.justyo.co/) to point to `http://.../yoed`.

 ### Handlers

 This is the enabled handlers list.
 Each handler has its own configuration.
-See below for more details about bundled handlers.
+See below for more details about handlers.

 #Bundled Handlers

-Yo'ed is shipped with two default handlers:
+Yo'ed implements two handlers:

 * Slack
 * Yo-back

-All Yo-ed's handlers must satisfy this simple Go interface:
+### Slack handler

+It posts an automatic message on a specified [Slack](https://slack.com) room.
+The only configuration parameter is the `webhook_url` URL you get from the Slack's [Incoming WebHooks](https://slack.com/services/new/incoming-webhook) integration settings.

+### Yo-back

+It simply re-posts a YO to users who YO you.
+The only configuration parameter is the `api_token`.

+### Custom handlers

+Custom handlers can be added easily.
+They must be compatible with the `yoedHandler` interface:

 ```go
 type yoedHandler interface {
 	Handle(username string)
 }
 ```

-### Slack handler

-It posts an automatic message on a specified [Slack room](slack.com).
-The only configuration parameter is the `webhook_url` URL you get from the Slack's settings.

-### Yo-back

-It simply re-posts a yo to the user who has Yo you.
-The only configuration parameter is the `api_token`.